SciComp8/NGSOmics_Programming/README.md

 <a id="top"></a>
 # OIMCS <img src="https://github.com/SciComp8/NGSOmics_Programming/blob/main/dna.png" width="45" height="45">

 This repository is created for helping either newcomers or seasoned researchers find what kind of computational biology/bioinformatics questions they can work on and candidate solutions.
 Unlike well-structured frames in mathematics and statistics, where theorems and definitions are clearly laid out, biology and medicine often involve complex, less organized domains of knowledge.
-However, this repo sets itself apart by offering you a structured and clear overview of the computational concepts and techniques of next-generation sequencing, for you to easy and effectively navigate the omics landscape.
+However, this repo sets itself apart by offering you a structured and clear overview of the computational concepts and techniques of next-generation sequencing, for you to easily and effectively navigate the omics landscape.

 *Last updated: 22 Jun 2025*